Lamont Dozier, Motown legend who co-wrote "You Can't Hurry Love," "Reach Out (I'll Be There)" and "Heat Wave," dead at 81

 Dozier's death was confirmed Tuesday by Paul Lambert, who helped produce the stage musical "The First Wives Club" that Holland-Dozier-Holland wrote for.
 He did not have additional details.

-The music icon's passing was also confirmed in an Instagram post by his son Lamont Dozier Jr., who wrote: "Rest in Heavenly Peace, Dad!!!"
+The music icon's death was also confirmed in an Instagram post by his son Lamont Dozier Jr., who wrote: "Rest in Heavenly Peace, Dad!!!"

 In Motown's historic, self-defined rise to the "Sound of Young America," Holland-Dozier-Holland stood out even compared to such gifted peers as Smokey Robinson, Stevie Wonder and Barrett Strong.
 Over a four-year period, 1963-67, Dozier and brothers Brian and Eddie Holland crafted more than 25 top 10 songs and mastered the blend of pop and rhythm and blues that allowed the Detroit label, and founder Berry Gordy, to defy boundaries between Black and white music and rival the Beatles on the airwaves.